hunbernd/CustomizedRetroshare/readme2.txt

 -rscollecton editor (from Phenom)
 -search and mark on chatwidget (from Phenom)
--sort found files by count of sources (from Phenom) -PaintChat plugin (from electron128)
+-sort found files by count of sources (from Phenom) -PaintChat plugin
--ExportImport plugin (from unknown)
+-ExportImport plugin
+-FriendMap plugin

 ----------------------------------
 Installation instructions: